 It's tempting to view drill pay as an opportunity to splurge on things like an expensive vacation or a new TV.
 But spend some time reflecting on your financial goals and how your drill pay can help you accomplish them.

-A Reserve or National Guard budget will help ensure that you don't outspend your income.
+A Reserve or National Guard budget helps ensure that you don't outspend your new income.
 If you earn more during times of military service, this budget can help you use the surplus to improve your financial situation.
+It’s important to understand how National Guard or Reserve duty can impact your budget.

-A Reserve or National Guard fund is a savings account that can help supplement your military income during the times you're sacrificing your civilian income.
+A Reserve or National Guard fund is money you’ve saved that can help supplement your military income during the times you're sacrificing your civilian income.
 It can help cover part of a mortgage or unreimbursed travel expenses.
-Try not to use your reserve fund, but if you do, have a plan to replenish it before you need it again.
+Try not to use this backup fund, but if you do, have a plan to replenish it before you need it again.

 5. Maintain a work-life balance.

-Your life in the Reserve component can be viewed as a three-legged stool with each leg representing your civilian career, your family life and your military career.
-If the three legs aren't balanced, the stool will fall over and take you with it.
+Think of your life in the Reserve as a three-legged stool.
+The legs represent your civilian career, your family life and your military career.
+If the three legs aren't balanced, the stool will fall over — and take you with it.

 When I was trying to balance my time in the Reserves, I made it a priority to focus on each leg of my stool at its proper time.
 When I was working for USAA, I did my best not to answer when a military call came in.
 And when I was working for the military, I did my best not to focus on USAA work.
 It wasn't perfect, but it helped me maintain some boundaries.